noaziv55/android_application/README.md

 # 1. Introduction

 In this project we created android chat application.
-The app allows the user to send texts messages to multiply contacts.
+The app allows the user to send text messages to multiply contacts.

 ![android login](https://user-images.githubusercontent.com/92301625/179402613-5444689c-8016-4cd7-a247-5bc20350c43b.png)